 Outsourcing your marketing is less expensive than maintaining a marketing staff.
 It can help you free up more time for networking, closing sales, and managing your team.

 Regardless of your marketing choices, don’t pass up promoting your SaaS through social media.
-It’s a particularly useful tool for SaaS marketing.
-Most SaaS customers are already active in digital spaces and are looking for tech solutions for their lives and their work.
+It’s a particularly useful tool for SaaS marketing, especially since most SaaS customers are already active in digital spaces and are looking for tech solutions for their lives and their work.